 Design and implement a website for your project.
 Recall that a website is a domain of HCI and your site will be evaluated accordingly.
 The website does not need to be elaborate, but it should serve the purpose of the users of your website.
-Users of your website are your development team (CS and HU students) me (the instructor), graduate students, and your client (the scientist).
+Users of your website are your development team (CS students), me (the instructor), graduate students, and your client (the scientist).
 We use your website to track your progress and evaluate your design and documents.
 Graduate students will provide additional documents for projects.
 When your client and I review your project, we will want to refer to the graduate student document, so your website must have links to their documents on a per document basis.
 Graduate students are also users of your web site.
 They will refer to your website to find your design documents for the project, which they need to write their documents.
 Consequently your design documents must be posted timely and kept current.
 Other users might discover you website and want to know more about your project.
 In the era of modern web search engines more people may view your web pages than you suspect.
 In fact, I have received email from some companies interested in a course project.

 You may use most any tool or templates that you’d like to make your team website.
 It should be a static website, meaning made up of html, jpg and pdf documents.
 There should not be a database backend.
 Consequently, something like WordPress would NOT be appropriate.
 The website should not have redirection, meaning in a .htaccess file.
 I have two goals for the website: